Accretion-Driven Squeezing of Fuzzy Dark Matter Halo Cores in the Schr\"odinger-Newton Framework: Abstract

 \section{Abstract}

-We study how supermassive blackhole accretion affects the mass density profile of a fuzzy dark matter soliton core at the centre of a dark matter halo.
-The supermassive blackhole at the center of a galaxy was regarded as a point mass.
-The Schr\"{o}dinger-Newton equation for the scalar field was solved numerically.
+We investigate the impact of accretion onto supermassive black holes on the density profiles of a fuzzy dark matter soliton core at the center of a dark matter halo.
+Treating the supermassive black hole at the center of a galaxy as a point mass, we numerically solve the Schr\"odinger-Newton equation for the scalar field.
 We find that the time-dependent perturbation has a significant squeezing effect on the soliton density profile, which both reduces the size of the core and increases the central density.
+This finding provides insights into how black hole growth influences fuzzy dark matter structures, potentially addressing discrepancies in galactic core observations.